Author: Alberto Vidal Rodríguez

 Regarding the option that allows to control the time of use of the device, in the tests it has been verified that, in general, it works correctly.

 You can set limits for the use of the total mobile time and the time of use of specific applications separately.
-In addition, you can set time slots in which it is set as "Bedtime", in which the mobile is practically blocked and does not allow access to any application.
+In addition, you can establish time bands in which it is set as “Time to sleep”, In which the mobile phone is practically blocked and does not allow access to any application.
 It only allows calls to be made in case the child has to contact the parents.

 These limits on mobile use time and sleeping hours can be easily set from the corresponding menu of the application.